DanielCConlon/just-tech-news/README.md

 - Use include to JOIN associated table data in queries.

 - Create API endpoints to execute CRUD on a Post.

+# 13.4

+- Create a new Vote model to store data about who is voting on which posts.

+- Implement a many-to-many model association using Sequelize.

+- Create a route allowing a user to vote on a post.

+- Update existing routes to query for related data to see who has voted on what post.

+- Clean up some of the code with a custom static Sequelize model method.